Submitty/submitty.github.io/_docs/instructor/exams.md

 ### Pages assigned to components:

-For _"Is this a PDF with a page assigned to each component?"_, select "Yes" if this is a PDF upload where each component has an assigned page.
+For _"Is this a PDF with a page assigned to each component?"_, select __Yes__ if this is a PDF upload where each component has an assigned page.

 If yes, the question _"Who will assign pages to components?"_ appears.
 The two options are either instructor assigns (such as an exam/quiz/any instructor uploaded PDF) or student (any student uploaded PDF).